 – Mentorship walks preparing for final completion of Trails Guide Qualification.

-– SASSETA POSLEC certification in the use of a Rifle for company us.
+– SASSETA POSLEC certification in the use of a Rifle for company use.

 Optional: 7 Day Mentorship Walking Programme for FGASA Back Up Trails Guide

 Upon successful completion of the Backup trails guide course, students have the option to further their training with the mentorship walking programme.
-This programme is directed at FGASA / THETA qualified Back-up Trails Guides who are looking at gaining more exposure in Viewing Potentially Dangerous Game on foot, in order of obtaining a full qualification as an Advanced / Lead Trails Guide.
-During the week Mentorship Period each student will undergo a shooting evaluation, before Mentoring takes place.
-This allows the student to familiarize him / herself with the Rifle they will be walking with, and will allow the Instructor to ascertain at what stage of ARH, the student is at.
-A wide spectrum of High Profile Game will be viewed on foot, with students alternating amongst themselves as Lead and Back-up Rifle.
-Orientation skills will be evaluated continually as well as the student’s ability of interpreting signs and tracks.
+This programme is directed at FGASA / THETA qualified Back-up Trails Guides who are looking at gaining more exposure in viewing potentially dangerous game on foot, in order to obtain a full qualification as an Advanced / Lead Trails Guide.
+During the week each student will undergo a shooting evaluation, before mentoring takes place.
+This allows the student to familiarise him / herself with the Rifle they will be walking with and will allow the Instructor to ascertain at what stage of ARH the student is at.
+A wide spectrum of high profile game will be viewed on foot, with students alternating amongst themselves as Lead and Back-up Rifle.
+Orientation skills will be evaluated continually as well as the student’s ability to interpret signs and tracks.
 Adopting safe walking procedures will be carried out at all times.

-Whilst conducting your Field Guide Training you will be accommodated at the Training Academy within the reserve, which comprises of a fully furnished farmstead with five double bedrooms, and seven double on suite chalets with a communal lodge area with a kitchen, Dining room, lounge, and bar area.
+Whilst conducting your Field Guide Training you will be accommodated at the Training Academy within the reserve, which comprises of a fully furnished farmstead with five double bedrooms and seven double ensuite chalets with a communal lodge area with kitchen, dining room, lounge and bar area.

-There is a lecture room, a lounge with a TV and DSTV (sky equivilent), a Library and Facility where internet can be accessed, a dining room and a fully equipped kitchen with fridge, micro-wave, cutlery and crockery and cooking utensils.
+There is a lecture room, a lounge with a TV and DSTV (sky equivalent), library and facility where internet can be accessed, a dining room and a fully equipped kitchen with fridge, micro-wave, cutlery, crockery and cooking utensils.
 The facility has a boma, which is a place for unwinding and discussing the day’s activities while enjoying a braai (BBQ) under the African stars.

 Pumba Game Reserve is located in the Eastern Cape of South Africa and is undoubtedly one of the most beautiful and interesting regions on planet Earth.
 The Eastern Cape’s biodiversity is unmatched in Southern-Africa.